-Prepare your announcement in consultation with your Committee Supervisor/Project Advisor.
-Most students simply use their abstract for the body of the announcement.

-- The announcement should include: - A formal defense announcement like: "Announcing the Final Examination of Ms. Susan B. Student for the degree of Master of Engineering." - o Date, time, location, and thesis/report title. - An abstract or summary of the thesis/report. - The student's current major course ofstudy. - The student's previously awarded degrees, including the year of conferment and the conferring institution. - o A list of all members of the Thesis Committee or Project Advisory Group. - The date on which the Thesis Supervisor/Primary Advisor approved distribution of the announcement and that the public is welcome to attend. - Ask your Committee Supervisor/Primary Advisor to approve your announcement for distribution. - Once approved, contact the Office of Academic Support Services (ASC@floridapoly.edu) for the distribution of announcement to Graduate students and Faculty.
+- Prepare your announcement in consultation with your Committee Supervisor/Project Advisor.
+Most students simply use their abstract for the body of the announcement. - The announcement should include: - A formal defense announcement like: "Announcing the Final Examination of Ms. Susan B. Student for the degree of Master of Engineering." - Date, time, location, and thesis/report title. - An abstract or summary of the thesis/report. - o The student's current major course of study. - The student's previously awarded degrees, including the year of conferment and the conferring institution. - o A list of all members of the Thesis Committee or Project Advisory Group. - The date on which the Thesis Supervisor/Primary Advisor approved distribution of the announcement and that the public is welcome to attend. - Ask your Committee Supervisor/Primary Advisor to approve your announcement for distribution. - Once approved, contact the Graduate Division ogp@floridapoly.edu for distribution of your Defense date to all faculty, students, and staff.